How to ApplyIf you are enthusiastic, determined and aspire to become a teacher, then we would like to hear from you

 Equal opportunities procedures will be followed to ensure that the selection procedures are open, fair and assessments are to agreed criteria.

 A commitment to undertake teacher training is a major step.
-As such it is important applicants make this commitment based on a first hand understanding of the pressures and rewards of working within the primary setting.
-All applicants therefore need a minimum of ten days relevant and recent experience in a primary school.
-This experience must be clearly indicated on the application form for the applicant to be considered for interview.
+As such we feel it is important applicants make this commitment based on a first hand understanding of the pressures and rewards of working within the primary setting.
+All applicants are therefore strongly encouraged to gain relevant and recent experience in a primary school to support their application.
+Reference to this experience within your application will enhance your personal statement through the understanding you will have gained about teaching within the primary setting.

 Teaching is a demanding profession; despite the immeasurable rewards it brings, stamina and perseverance are key qualities that are needed.
 CETT will offer support in helping trainees reach their full potential but we are looking for resilient and determined candidates, who show a commitment to excellence and continued self –development in order to become the best they can be.
 Our value to insist on excellence underpins the work of CETT.